Language-Research-Technology/ldaca-documentation/content/using-ldaca/ldaca-onboarding-process/index.md

 #### LDaCA will:
 1. Incorporate updates to the data collection provided by the Data Steward.
 2. Make the Data Steward aware of any takedown requests.
-3. Update the workplan as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.
+3. Update the Work Plan as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.

 #### Data Steward will:
 1. Make LDaCA aware of any updates to the data collection they wish to incorporate, and work with LDaCA to incorporate them.
 2. Review any takedown requests, make a decision about how to address them, and inform LDaCA of that decision.
-3. Update the workplan as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.
+3. Update the Work Plan as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.

 #### Additional resources relevant to this step:
 - TODO: ADD Takedown policy (being finalised)